chrisbroski/frogeye/README.md

 The *frogeye.js* module currently detects:

-1. Motion majority direction (left, center, right, or none)
+1. Primary motion direction (left, center, right, or none)
 2. Motion location in a 4 x 3 grid
 3. Overall brightness of the visual field
 4. Contrast in one of 3,072 points (64 x 48 grid)